delphidabbler/cfs/Docs/ReadMe.txt

 3. Once you have confirmed this action the program will now be uninstalled.
     When the process is complete a message will be displayed.

     NOTE: The uninstaller requires admininstrator privileges.
-Windows Vista will request elevation and, if necessary an administrator password.
+Windows Vista and later will request elevation and, if necessary an administrator password.

 Source code
 ===========

-This program was written in Delphi Pascal and compiled with Delphi 7.
+This program was written in Delphi Pascal and compiled with Delphi 2010.
 The main source code for the program is available from http://www.delphidabbler.com/software/cfs/download.
 In order to compile the program various components will also be required.
 They are all available from the URL above.